gmechaly/minishell/README.md

 # Minishell - @42Born2Code

+## ✏️ A personal word

+Minishell is the first group project from 42 Common Core.
+It dives deep into how a shell works.
+This is the first time since 42's piscine I felt really challenged.
+It was a very good first experience working with Rohan as well.

+---

 ## 💡 About

 **Minishell** is a 42 school project that challenges us to create our own shell.
 It is a miniature version of **Bash**, providing a command-line interface to interact with the operating system.